Twins - Braves Prediction, Pick, How To Watch

-It is game two of an interleague series as the Minnesota Twins face the Atlanta Braves.
+Can the Atlanta Braves finish the sweep of the Minnesota Twins?
 It's time to continue our MLB odds series with a Twins-Braves prediction, pick, and how-to-watch.

-Yesterday it was another ten-strikeout performance for Spencer Strider.
-Strider went seven innings giving up just one run to pick up his ninth win of the year.
-The lone run was a Joey Gallo home run, who has been in the midst of a major slump.
-For the Atlanta offense, it was home runs in the seventh by Marcell Ozuna and Ronald Acuna Jr., that paved the way for a victory.
+Monday was about pitching domination by Spencer Strider for the Braves' first win of the series.
+Yesterday was all about the long ball.
+The Twins took an early 1-0 lead off of Bryce Elder on a throwing error that scored Carlos Correa.
+Then in the bottom of the first, the Braves struck back.
+Ronald Acuna Jr. launched a leadoff home run on Joe Ryan's first pitch of the game.
+It was followed by an Ozzie Albies triple and an Austin Riley home run, and it was 3-1.
+In just nine pitches Joe Ryan was already on pace to have his worst performance of the year.

-The loss for the Twins drops them back to .500 on the year, at 40-40.
-They are still 1.5 games up on the Guardians for first place in the division, as they have gone 5-5 in the last ten.
-The Braves improved to 51-27 on the year, and have won three straight.
-They have now won 11 of their last 12 overall and will be looking to add another win today.
+Two batters later Austin Riley went deep before Ryan got out of the inning.
+In the second, Michael Harris II would hit a solo shot, and Acuna would launch his second of the game.
+With just one out in the bottom of the second, it was already 6-1 and the Braves has hit five home runs.
+The Twins would add another run in the fourth, but it was not enough as they fell for the second straight game.

 Here are the Twins-Braves MLB odds, courtesy of FanDuel.